Kanvas33/Web-Scraping-and-Data-Analysis-Python-PostgreSQL/README.md

 Performed database administration tasks to maintain data integrity.

 - **Email Automation**
-Integrated smtplib and MIME modules to enable automated email notifications.
+Integrated smtplib and MIME modules to enable **automated email notifications**.
 Sent email updates with project progress and results to relevant interested parties.

 ## Achievements and Insights